This website contains problems from math contests. Problems and corresponding tags were obtained from the Art of Problem Solving website.

 Let $d$ be an even positive integer.
 John writes the numbers $1^2 ,3^2 ,\ldots,(2n-1)^2 $ on the blackboard and then chooses three of them, let them be ${a_1}, {a_2}, {a_3}$, erases them and writes the number $1+ \displaystyle\sum_{1\le i<j\leq 3} |{a_i} -{a_j}|$ He continues until two numbers remain written on on the blackboard.
 Prove that the sum of squares of those two numbers is different than the numbers $1^2 ,3^2 ,\ldots,(2n-1)^2$.
 (Albania)

-Prove that if a natural number $ N $ can be represented in the form the sum of three squares of integers divisible by $3$, then it is also is represented as the sum of three squares of integers that are not divisible by $3$.
+A number $N$ that is not divisible by $81$ can be represented as a sum of squares of three integers divisible by $3$.
+Prove that it is also representable as the sum of the squares of three integers not divisible by $3$.